 In scenario 2 there are setbacks at the start - the funding ratio plummets and the pension fund has to fill the gap with inadequate capital at its disposal.
 In this phase, very high returns later in the 20-year period are not enough to save the fund from depletion; by 2027 its coffers are completely empty, despite having had a funding ratio of 100% in 2010.

 So two funds having the same returns over 20 years produce totally different results.
 In practice, there is a substantial risk that the consequences could be dramatic.
 This cannot be considered a solid foundation for a pension system in a period of population ageing.

 In conclusion, the research highlights the instability of more mature pension funds.
 Once our pension system enters the payment phase, it can no longer fall back on the old argument of relying on the long term.
 It is therefore important to focus more attention on risk management today, rather than dynamic de-risking at some uncertain point in the future.

 In addition, where possible, there may be a need to amend the design of pension funds quickly to mitigate this instability.
 Giving guarantees to all members, and therefore paying out 100% even during periods of underfunding, creates excessive uncertainty about the pensions of younger members.
 Similarly, where there is underfunding, taking a long-term, wait-and-see approach with the prospect that one day liabilities might have to be cut substantially for everyone, creates excessive uncertainty among retirees.

 Everybody will benefit from a solution that is clearer and flexible, since guarantees cannot be given and the great instability highlighted here is in danger of leading to uncertainty and an unfair distribution between generations.

-Theo Kocken is CEO of Cardano Group and Kerrin Rosenberg is CEO of Cardano UK
+Theo Kocken is chief executive of Cardano Group; Kerrin Rosenberg is chief executive of Cardano UK